chamik/gympl-skripta/anj.typ

   - scotland -> thistle
   - wales -> daffodil, dragon,
   - ireland -> shamrock
+\
+- 68 million people
+- 6th largest economy
+- NATO, G7, OECD
+- 2020 -- Brexit
+- Most populous cities
+- London, Manchester, Birmingham, Leeds, Glasgow
+- Political systém
+- Constitutional monarchy with parlament democracy
+- Charles III.
+- Main power -- prime minister
+- Two parlamentary chambers -- House of Commons, House of Lords
+- Two parties -- Conservative, Labour

 United Kingdom -- 4 historical parts, monarchy (nowadays king Charles the IV.), seat of monarchs in Buckingham Palace (though the palace is owned by the state).

 Parlament -- two chambers, house of lords (gold, red) and house of commons (green, brown, wood).
 Westminster Palace.
 Second oldest parlament in the world (Iceland was first).

-House of lords -- appointed by King or you have inherited the title House of commons -- elected
+House of lords -- appointed by King or you have inherited the title ("In contrast to the House of Commons, membership of the Lords is not generally acquired by election.
+Most members are appointed for life, on either a political or non-political basis.")\
+House of commons -- elected\
 Government -- departments (ministerstva)

 Two main political parties -- Labour party, Conservative party